MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 </mi-tab-panel>
 </mi-tabs>

-We will expand the `RouteLegFragment` with some string variables to create the UI to explain the user what to do on the respective Legs.
-Start by creating 3 new variables and update the `newInstance` method to assign theese variables received from the `createFragment` method inside `RouteCollectionAdapter` from the `NavigationFragment`.
+Now, expand the `RouteLegFragment` with some string variables to create the UI to explain to the user what to do on the respective Legs.
+Start by creating 3 new variables and update the `newInstance` method to assign these variables received from the `createFragment` method inside `RouteCollectionAdapter` from the `NavigationFragment`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>